-I’ve been back from vacation for two weeks now but I’ve delayed posting this because I wasn’t sure if it would be of good use to anybody.
-I don’t know anybody who imposes such strict habits regarding their diet as I do.
-I’m not talking about maintaining strict paleo or being a perfectionist.
-I definitely don’t worry about that!
-I am talking about only eating food I prepared myself or that somebody else prepared in a gluten free facility.
-I know I’ve mentioned this before but I always feel the need to justify my crazy habits – one cross contaminated crumb of gluten will make me very sick for 5-6 weeks at a time.
-Personally, I don’t like to take that risk.
-I’m only 110% positive that somebody else out there has it much worse than me and has “crazier” habits too.
-And if not…. who doesn’t like scoping out what other people are eating?
+I've been back from vacation for two weeks now but I've delayed posting this because I wasn't sure if it would be of good use to anybody.
+You may know by now that I only eat food I prepared myself or that somebody else prepared in a gluten free facility.
+I know I've mentioned this before but I always feel the need to justify my crazy habits - one cross contaminated crumb of gluten will make me very sick for 5-6 weeks at a time.
+Personally, I don't like to take that risk.
+I'm only 110% positive that somebody else out there has it much worse than me and has "crazier" habits too.
+And if not.... who doesn't like scoping out what other people are eating?
 Was that not the sole purpose for inventing Instagram?

 Lenny and I decided to visit Colorado as a sort of anniversary trip.
 We have been married three years now!
 We spent our first part of the trip in the Denver-ish area and the second part around Colorado Springs and auto parts stores.....yeah....

 One thing I realized was that Colorado has an overpopulation of Whole Foods.
 In a good way.
 Whole Foods is to Colorado what McDonalds is to every other location on Earth.
 We have two Whole Foods at home and they are within 5 miles of each other.
 That's nonsense.
 What was great about that though is that I didn't have to transport my own food from home.
 Literally the first thing we did was go there to pick up some random meals and breakfast for the next day.

 In case you were wondering, my hotel meals mostly consisted of microwaved eggs (fancy, right?), Noble Savage meals, canned green beans, and tuna salad (which I could pack up to-go).